Magvib/Facebook/README.md

 # Facebook Clone

 This is a simple clone of Facebook with basic features such as creating posts, commenting, and creating profiles.
-The project was built using HTML, CSS, and JavaScript for the front-end, and Node.js and MongoDB for the back-end.
+The project was built using HTML, CSS, and JavaScript for the front-end, and PHP and MySQL for the back-end.

 ## Features